rogerhub/cobalt-blue/readme.txt

 Until the theme gets accepted on the WordPress Theme Repository, you can contact me by opening an issue on GitHub. (rogerhub/cobalt-blue-wordpress)

 ###### Changelog ######
+= 1.6 =
+* Added genericons license
+* Added tag and author archive support
+* Changed footer link text
+* Fixed bug: Some archives did not display navigation
+* Fixed bug: Author archive layout is messed up
+* Fixed bug: Title generation should not be hardcoded
+* Fixed bug: Home url should not be hardcoded
+* Fixed bug: wp_footer in wrong place
+* Fixed bug: Google fonts should be protocol relative
+* Removed mockup.htm

 = 1.5 =
 * Changed credit text per suggestion